smadlangbayan368-hub/TeamDronePayload4/README.md

 4. You should now be able to view the results that our team got from running the "Full_Run_Fin.mlx" program.

 # Results
-Please download the repository and open the "Final_Report.pdf" to view the report.
+Please download the repository and open the "Final Report.pdf" to view the report.

+Note: The thrust to weight ratio (TWR) results are locked to 2 in order to maximize payload capacity.
 After running "Full_Run_Fin.mlx" and letting it finish.
 It will give the following result table:

 <img width="1406" height="1085" alt="image" src="https://github.com/user-attachments/assets/9e7bf3fc-61b9-4159-a4bd-504a5ebc924b" />